 Today a preaching question for you, Pastor John.
 As you have worked through entire books of the Bible as an expositor, how did you think about the prominence of Christian Hedonism in your sermons?
 (1) Did you think of every sermon as an opportunity to make a beeline to joy, at some point, as Spurgeon said of the cross?
 (2) Did you try and make connections to joy thematically (perhaps in texts that talked about the nature of personal faith or that speak of God’s glory) even when joy was not explicitly mentioned in your primary text?
 (3) Or did you wait until texts explicitly used joy language, to let those sermons become your opportunity to talk Christian Hedonism?

 That is complicated.
 There are two ways to answer this question.
-One is to do a statistical analysis of what I really said in 35 years of messages and that would be the most reliable way to answer it and, of course, it is all there, available for anybody who wants to do that, though I can think of more profitable things to do with your time.
-The other way is to ask me what my intentions were, what were my homiletical strategies or hermeneutical convictions that governed the way I handle texts.
+One is to do a statistical analysis of what I really said in 35 years of messages, and that would be the most reliable way to answer it.
+And, of course, it is all there, available for anybody who wants to do that (though I can think of more profitable things to do with your time).
+The other way is to ask me what my intentions were: What were my homiletical strategies or hermeneutical convictions that governed the way I handle texts?
 And that is what is being asked, I think.
-And it is not a very reliable way to know, because my memory of how I approach thousands of texts is not very good.
-And so ... but I will do my best to say what I think today and others can judge whether 30 years ago you actually practiced this.
+And it is not a very reliable way to know, because my memory of how I approached thousands of texts is not very good.
+But I will do my best to say what I think today, and others can judge whether 30 years ago I actually practiced this.

-So here is how it works with me in Christian Hedonism, namely, God is most glorified in you when you are most satisfied in him.
+So here is how it works with me in Christian Hedonism — namely, the truth that God is most glorified in you when you are most satisfied in him.
 And I will put it in three or four principles.

-And I conclude the latter, which means that this goal, bringing people to obey the greatest commandment, every Sunday, because it is the greatest commandment.
-You want people to do it and you want them to be pointed toward that greatest commandment in everything you say.
-That will inevitably cause me to lean toward displaying God as all satisfying, displaying God as the greatest treasure in the world under, in, behind every text.
+And I conclude the latter, which means that this goal — bringing people to obey the greatest commandment every Sunday, because it is the greatest commandment, and you want people to do it and you want them to be pointed toward that greatest commandment in everything you say — that will inevitably cause me to lean toward displaying God as all-satisfying, displaying God as the greatest treasure in the world under, in, behind every text.
 If it is explicit, I hope I can make that plain.
 If it is not explicit, I hope the sermon will have that flavor.
 And the people will have to judge whether I am succeeding in imposing or inferring.

-4) I am deathly afraid of imposing alien meanings on texts.
-I think imposing alien meanings from outside a text, even other texts, even God’s Word, is the death knell of growing in our understanding of the Bible.
+I am deathly afraid of imposing alien meanings on texts.
+I think imposing alien meanings from outside a text —even from other texts in God’s word — is the death knell of authority in preaching, the death knell of trustworthiness as a preacher, the death knell of being interesting as a preacher, and the death knell of growing in our understanding of the Bible.

 So that is my goal.
 And whether I succeeded, others will have to judge.